SaaS Technology Stack That You Should Pay Attention To in 2024

 Trello Stack

 Trello’s tech stack is focused on project management and task tracking.
 It uses JavaScript frameworks like React for its front end, Node.js for server-side operations, and Amazon Web Services (AWS) for cloud storage and scalability.
 These technologies enable real-time updates and an intuitive user interface for effective project management, making it suitable for various task management and tracking cases.
+If you're looking to develop similar applications, you can outsource MERN development to access skilled developers.

 Dropbox Stack